 One of the worst behaviors by internet companies is to collect phone numbers in order to facilitate selling and integration of private information while pretending it is somehow a security issue.
 Though security experts all say using phone numbers for security adds security risks instead of using much more secure methods such as a security key.
 Companies that use deceptive security methods to collect phone numbers in order to sell the private information of their users make it very hard to trust what else they are doing.

-Twitter has long used text claiming a security reason to collect phone numbers.
-Now they have locked one of my Twitter accounts (because I sent a string of 5 reply messages) and refused to allow me to regain access without adding a tracking phone number (I had no phone number before).
+Twitter has long claimed a security reason to collect phone numbers [update in 2020 - Twitter faces $250 million fine from the US FCC for these practices abusing the private information of users].
+Now they have locked one of my Twitter accounts (because I sent a string of 5 reply comments) and refused to allow me to regain access without adding a tracking phone number (I had no phone number before).
 For this reason I won't be using Twitter any longer.

 This experience once again shows the risks of promoting connections via a system that can lock you out when they chose.
 It is much safer to use systems like (blog, where you own the domain, email... that are within your control).
 Of course nothing is 100%, email can blocked (people that try to run private email servers find they are challenged by systems setup to distrust such email).
 But investing time in building communities (say on Facebook, LinkedIn, Twitter...) is risky.
 At any time they can change the rules and harm what you have built.